bluefireteam/bitmap/README.md

 ## Why this exists?

-I started to use [dart image](https://pub.dartlang.org/packages/image) to create [LetsPicture](https://github.com/renancaraujo/letspicture/) (cool app, check it out) but since the beginning I've noticed that the performance was really bad.
+I started to use [dart image](https://pub.dartlang.org/packages/image) to create [LetsPicture](https://github.com/renancaraujo/letspicture/) (cool app, check it out) but since the beginning, I've noticed that the performance was really bad.
 [Dart image](https://pub.dartlang.org/packages/image) has its own Image format, so between decoding, putting some transformations and then displaying the result on the app you had to convert the image two times (at least).

 So this package is just this: We deal [bitmaps](https://en.wikipedia.org/wiki/BMP_file_format) (duh) and we focus only on Flutter use cases.

 `bitmap` takes some advantages from Flutter:
-- Every image is decoded to [RGBA32](https://en.wikipedia.org/wiki/RGBA_color_space) by the framework trough ImageStreamListener, so we can rely on Flutter to do the decode job;
+- Every image is decoded to [RGBA32](https://en.wikipedia.org/wiki/RGBA_color_space) by the framework trough ImageStreamListener, so we can rely on Flutter to do the decoding job;
 - Dart FFI: we are porting some of our functions to C (or C++) making it blazing fast.
-- With this package you can easily take advantage of stuff like [compute](https://api.flutter.dev/flutter/foundation/compute.html) ([Isolates](https://www.didierboelens.com/2019/01/futures---isolates---event-loop/)) on only the manipulations you want in order to free the ui thread of heavy computation.
+- With this package you can easily take advantage of stuff like [compute](https://api.flutter.dev/flutter/foundation/compute.html) ([Isolates](https://www.didierboelens.com/2019/01/futures---isolates---event-loop/)) on only the manipulations you want in order to free the UI thread of heavy computation.
 - [Niks](https://github.com/renancaraujo/niks) Want to create your own image editor?
 Niks and bitmap are awesome for the job.

 ## Alternatives